5 Reasons Why Progressive Web Apps are the Future

 Deliver better customer experiences by building progressive web apps on Entando.

-Entando is the open source UX innovation platform for building enterprise applications that provide intuitive and convenient customer experiences.
+Entando is the open source micro frontend platform for building enterprise applications that provide intuitive and convenient customer experiences.

 Our platform allows you to create any type of modern web application, including progressive web apps that drive content and increase customer engagement.
 Entando provides a PWA blueprint that accelerates and standardizes the development process.